Random Running and Coaching Thoughts

 Work With Who Is In Front Of You

-Challenge The Staus Quo
+Challenge The Status Quo

 You Have Three Choices When Things Get Tough

-You have three choices when you are challenged by negative people in your coaching practice.
+You have three choices when challenged by negative people in your coaching practice.
 Give up, give in, or give it all you've got.
-Choose the last option and don't let undue criticism penetrate your heart.

 What Matters Most

-At the end of the day, focus on and remember the people you helped along the way and the blessings of being able to serve and love others in this journey called life.
+Focus on and remember the people you helped along the way and the blessings of being able to serve and love others in this journey called life.

-Perhaps my friend, former United States Collegiate Heptathlon Champion Patsy Walker-Pointer said it best:
+Perhaps my friend, former United States Collegiate Heptathlon Champion Patsy Walker-Pointer, said it best:

-"The relationships gained throughout the world, that still stand today, are the greatest treasures that came out of it all".
+"The relationships gained throughout the world that still stand today are the greatest treasures that came out of it all."

 Blessings,